Lynching of Thomas Shipp and Abram Smith: Incident

 The three suspects had been arrested the night before, charged with robbing and murdering a white factory worker, Claude Deeter, and raping his girlfriend, Mary Ball, who was with him at the time.

 A large crowd broke into the jail with sledgehammers, pulled out the three suspects, beating them and hanging them.
 When Abram Smith tried to free himself from the noose as his body was hauled up, he was lowered and men broke his arms to prevent such efforts.
 Police officers in the crowd cooperated in the lynching.
 A third person, 16-year-old James Cameron, narrowly escaped death thanks to an unidentified woman who said that the youth had nothing to do with the rape or murder.

 A local studio photographer, Lawrence Beitler, took a photograph of the dead men hanging from a tree surrounded by the large lynch mob; the crowd was estimated at 5,000 and included women and children.
 He sold thousands of copies of the photograph in the next ten days.

 According to Cameron's 1982 memoir, the police had originally accused all three men of murder and rape.
 After the lynchings, and Mary Ball's testimony, the rape charge was dropped against Cameron.
-He said in interviews that Shipp and Smith had shot and killed Claude Deeter.

 Flossie Bailey, a local NAACP official in Marion, and Attorney General James M. Ogden worked to gain indictments against leaders of the mob in the lynchings, but the Grant County grand jury refused to return an indictment.
 Attorney General Ogden then brought charges against four leaders of the mob, as well as bringing impeachment proceedings against the Grant County sheriff who had refused to intervene.
 All-white Grant County juries returned "not guilty" verdicts for all of the leaders charged.

 James Cameron was tried in 1931 as an accessory to murder before the fact, convicted and sentenced to state prison for several years.
 After being released on parole, he moved to Detroit, where he worked and went to college.
 In the 1940s he returned to Indiana, working as a civil rights activist and heading a state agency for equal rights.
 In the 1950s he moved to Milwaukee, Wisconsin.
 There in 1988 he founded America's Black Holocaust Museum, for African-American history and documentation of lynchings of African Americans.
+Cameron was pardoned by Indiana's Governor in 1993.